 - Transition to College: Post-Secondary Disability Consortium of Central New York.

-If you are a high school student with a disability and are planning to attend Corning Community College, please contact the Student Disability Services office to discuss our services.
+If you are a high school student with a disability and are planning to attend Corning Community College, please contact Accessibility Services.
 We are here to help!